 A supervisory organisation (SO) is responsible for ensuring compliance by portfolio managers and trustees with licensing requirements.
 The SO is licensed and supervised by FINMA.
 Portfolio managers or trustees within domestic group companies are exempt from this rule, as they can be exclusively supervised by FINMA within its group supervision role once they have obtained their licence.

 The licensing requirements must be complied with at all times.
 Licensed portfolio managers and trustees must report any change in circumstances that affects their FINMA licence to the supervisory organisation, which forwards the information to FINMA periodically.
 Prior approval from FINMA is required for material changes.

 The portfolio manager or trustee seeking such permission must specify the nature of the changes involved, describe the changes and the reasons for them, and submit the relevant documents.

 If a portfolio manager or trustee wishes to cease operations, it requires prior approval from FINMA.
 The supervisory organisation or the regulatory audit firm will also be asked to give its opinion of the intended action.

-The licensing and licensing amendment process is processed electronically via the EHP survey and application platform.
-All forms and information for submitting or changing an application are stored there.
+Portfolio managers and trustees who have become subject to an authorisation requirement must notify FINMA within six months of the FinIA coming into force.
+This electronic notification process works in a similar way to the licensing and licensing amendment process is processed electronically via the EHP survey and application platform.
+All forms and information for submitting or changing a notification or an application are stored there.
 Confirmation of affiliation to an SO can be uploaded as an appendix to the licensing application.
-Prior to first use, users must register on the EHP (further information on the licensing process).

 The application form must be submitted in an official language of the Swiss Confederation and signed by the portfolio manager or trustee.
 FINMA will process the application once it has been formally submitted in full.
 This does not preclude the possibility of the portfolio manager or trustee subsequently adding further information or of FINMA requesting such information.